2020 Grammy Awards: The Full List Of Winners

 - Black Pumas

-- Billie Eilish
+- Winner: Billie Eilish

 - Lil Nas X